There is/are

 - “There are three windows in the house.” (windows = plural → there are)

-5. Negative Sentences
+5. Negative sentences

 To make a sentence negative, add not.
+In everyday English, we often use isn't and aren't.

 Examples: